NET-BYU/sss_docs/pages/mydoc/mydoc_creating_a_demo.md

 Notice that all of the folder names are **lowercase** and that all of the programs are named **main.py**.
 If you don’t follow this convention, the system won’t see your demo and it will fail to load when you run the program.

 But what goes inside of your `main.py` is what really counts.
 The following format must be observed for your demo to run correctly.
-If you want to use it as a boilerplate to get you started, you can always copy it from `demos/template/main.py`.
+If you want to use this example as a boilerplate to get you started, you can always copy it from `demos/template/main.py`.

 ```python
 class Template: